mjhea0/node-twitter-sentiment/readme.md

 Go through it line by line, reading the comment, then code.
 Make sure you understand what each statement is doing.

-Notice how the magic starts happening when the data is grabed from the inputs, added to an array, and then sent to the server side via AJAX.
+Notice how the magic starts happening when the data is grabbed from the inputs, added to an array, and then sent to the server side via AJAX.
 Notice the `/search` endpoint.
 We pass the stringified `choice` array to that endpoint, which needs to be setup on the server side, then what for the data to comeback before appending it to the DOM.

 Check out the rest of the code on your own.
-Follow the comments for assistence.
+Follow the comments for assistance.

 ## Back to the Server Side